 It is important to weigh out all of your options efficiently.
 Therefore, I recommend that you do your research and look for quality over quantity.

 Naturally, you want to load your website as fast as possible.
 This will minimize lost traffic.
-In which case, it is important to optimize the CSS delivery on your site.
-To ensure that the blank, white screen goes away as fast as possible, here are some tips that can help you optimize the website’s CSS delivery.
+In which case, it is important to remove CSS and JS you don't use.
+To ensure that the blank, white screen goes away as fast as possible, here are some tips:

 When running a Magento website, there will be many occasions that you, or your developer, will be working a lot with CSS & JavaScript.
 To speed up Magento 2, I suggest that you do the following with your CSS & JavaScript: